 These mini meatloaf muffins are a kid and parent favorite!
 Kids love the delicious taste.
-Parents love the healthy additions of herbs and veggies.
+Parents love the healthy additions of sneaky nutrition.

 - 1/2 medium onion (about 1/3 cup), finely diced

-- one small carrot (about 1/3 cup), finely diced or grated
+- 1 small carrot (about 1/3 cup), finely diced or grated

 - 1/4 teaspoon freshly ground black pepper